saatchiart/zcrm-php-sdk/README.md

 persistence_handler_class is the implementation of the ZohoOAuthPersistenceInterface.

-oauth_logger_class is an optional implementation of `zcrm\oauth\utility\ZohoOauthLoggerInterface` to log oauth changes.
+oauth_logger_class is an optional implementation of `zcrm\oauth\utility\ZohoOauthLoggerInterface` to log oauth changes. logger_class is an optional implementation of `zcrmsdk\crm\utility\ZohoLoggerInterface` to log exceptions.
+Exceptions are rethrown so you can always stub this to log nothing and catch them further up.

 >If the Optional keys are not specified, their default values will be assigned automatically.
 >The 'apiBaseUrl' and 'accounts_url' are mandatory in case the user is not in the "com" domain.